For the Yardwork-Averse

 Some plants that appear stunning at the nursery turn out to be high maintenance once you get them home.
 It can take a lot of work to keep a plant looking its best, especially in the fall when there are many other chores to tackle.
 If you'd like to limit your fall tasks to leaf raking, check out this selection of plants that keep their looks as summer transitions into fall and don't require much effort from you.
 With a little planning, next fall you'll be able to spend more time enjoying the seasonal color and less time hunched over in the garden.

 A good front-of-the-border perennial, calamint is a pollinator magnet that blooms in full sun in the summer and will continue to grow well into fall in Zones 5 through 7.
 Its pale green leaves are fragrant, and its flowers are diminutive but profuse—and require no deadheading.
-Available at Lowe's; $3.98.
+Available from Bluestone Perennials; $14.95.

 North Pole Arborvitae